The Fallacy of Accident

 Birds normally can fly.

 Consider the generalization "birds can fly" from the example.
 Now, it isn't true that all birds can fly, since there are flightless birds.
-"Some birds can fly" and "many birds can fly" are too weak.
-"Most birds can fly" is closer to what we mean, but in this case "birds can fly" is a "rule of thumb", that is, a rule that is generally true but has exceptions.
+"Some birds can fly" and "many birds can fly" are too weak, while "most birds can fly" is closer to what we mean.
+However, "birds can fly" is a "rule of thumb", that is, a rule that is generally true but has exceptions.
 The fallacy of Accident in our sense occurs when one attempts to apply such a rule to an obvious exception, such as concluding that a penguin can fly because penguins are birds and birds can fly.

 Common sense is full of rules of thumb which do not hold universally, but which hold "generally" or "as a general rule", as is sometimes said.
-Logicians have tended to ignore rules of thumb, probably because of their unscientific vagueness.
+Logicians have tended to ignore rules of thumb, probably because they seem unscientifically imprecise.
 However, in the past couple of decades, primarily due to research in artificial intelligence, which has shown the importance of such general rules for practical reasoning, there has been growing interest in so-called "default" or "defeasible" reasoning, of which rules of thumb are a part.
-As a consequence, there has also been a rebirth of interest in the fallacy of Accident.

 The difference between rules of thumb and universal generalizations, is that the former have exceptions.
 For instance, flightless birds are exceptions to the rule of thumb that birds can fly.
 One might hope to represent this rule of thumb by the universal generalization "all non-flightless birds can fly", but even this is not correct, for flighted birds with broken wings cannot fly.
 One might still hope that some lengthy list of exceptions would do the trick.
 However, one can imagine many different scenarios in which a bird would not be able to fly: its feet are stuck in quicksand, all of the air around it has suddenly rushed into space, it has developed a phobia about flying, etc. One might then try to sum up this diversity of cases under the rubric of "untypical", or "abnormal", and say: "All typical or normal birds can fly".
 This is exactly what a rule of thumb is.